 “The importance of resisting sensual delights.”

 The painting, with its juxtaposition of male and female nudity and decaying corpses, immediately divided opinion.
-Some critics considered it one of the finest artworks, while others considered it
+Some critics considered it one of the finest artworks, while others thought it:

-“a disgusting combination of voluptuousness and loathsome putridity—glowing in colour and wonderful in execution, but conceived in the worst possible taste”.
+“a disgusting combination of voluptuousness and loathsome putridity… in the worst possible taste”.

-“The Sirens and Ulysses” was painted using an experimental technique, which caused it to begin to deteriorate as soon as it was complete and it was soon considered in too poor a condition for continued public display and was placed in the gallery’s archives.
+“The Sirens and Ulysses” was painted using an experimental technique, which caused it to begin to deteriorate as soon as it was completed.
+It was quickly considered in too poor a condition for continued public display and was placed in the gallery’s archives.
 Restoration began on the work in 2003, and in 2010 the painting went on show after over 150 years after being consigned to storage.

 William Etty was best known for his history paintings containing nude figures.
 He was the first significant British painter of nudes and still life.
 Etty earned respect at the Royal Academy of Arts for his ability to paint realistic flesh tones.
 As a timid man, Etty rarely socialised and never married, and while he was Methodist, he was also deeply attached to the Roman Catholic Church.